bloominstituteoftechnology/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+*Building stateful components, working with legacy code from before function components existed*

 - [ ] Name three lifecycle methods and their purposes.
+ - *render() - used in class components to tell React what to mount*
+ - *componentDidMount() - identifies code to run once upon component mounting*
+ - *componentDidUpdate() - used for any tasks to be run any time state and/or props change*

 - [ ] What is the purpose of a custom hook?
+*Custom hooks allow stateful logic and non-visual behavior to be shared between components.*

 - [ ] Why is it important to test our apps?
+*We test to make sure the app worls.
+We do **automated** tests because they can be faster and more efficient than browser-based testing and can catch things that would be difficult or impossible to detect in-browser*

 ## Project Set Up